Fusilli Bolognese in a Dutch Oven

 Store the fusilli bolognese in the fridge for up to five days.
 The flavors actually build overnight, therefore this would be a wonderful dish to make ahead!

-Lastly, if you do make this fusilli bolognese recipe (then first of all, thank you!!), be sure to rate this recipe and leave a comment and rating below!
+Lastly, if you do make this fusilli bolognese in a dutch oven recipe (then first of all, thank you!!), be sure to rate this recipe and leave a comment and rating below!
 It would mean the world to me if you tagged me on Instagram or TikTok so I can see your creations.

 Fusilli Bolognese